Introduction

 Trade in food, feed and drink

-Exports in 2022:
+Exports in 2023:

-• Exports of drinks to EU countries totalled £3.1 billion - increased of 15% from 2021.
+• Exports of drinks to EU countries totalled £3.0 billion - a decrease of £0.50 billion from 2022.

-• Exports of drinks to non-EU countries totalled £6.1 billion - increased of 27% from 2021.
+• Exports of drinks to non-EU countries totalled £5.5 billion - a decrease of £1.2 billion from 2022.

-Imports in 2022:
+Imports in 2023:

-• The highest value sector for imports was fruit and veg, totalling £12.3 billion, increased of 4.9% from 2021.
+• The highest value sector for imports was fruit and veg, totalling £13.2 billion, a decrease of £0.44 billion from 2022.

-• Imports of fruit and veg from EU countries totalled £7.7 billion - increased of 9.1% from 2021.
+• Imports of fruit and veg to EU countries totalled £8.5 billion - a decrease of £0.48 billion from 2022.

-• Imports of fruit and veg from non-EU countries totalled £4.6 billion - decreased of 1.6% from 2021.
+• Imports of fruit and veg to non-EU countries totalled £4.7 billion - an increase of £0.04 billion from 2022.

-Note: All value data on this page are shown in real terms (adjusted for inflation) at 2022 prices.
+Note: All value data on this page are shown in real terms (adjusted for inflation) at 2023 prices.

-The latest ‘Overseas Trade’ statistics can be found on gov.uk
+The latest ‘Overseas Trade’ statistics can be found on GOV.UK

 Column